 Recommended hotels in Sendling

-As a mostly residential neighbourhood, there’s a limited selection of tourist accommodations in Sendling.
+As it’s mostly a residential neighborhood, there’s a limited selection of tourist accommodations in Sendling.
 Here are a few options…

-- Leonardo Hotel Muenchen City West: A modern hotel offering good value rooms in a quiet neighbourhood.
-On-site spa, featuring a Finnish sauna and Turkish bath is available to guests.
+• Leonardo Hotel Muenchen City West: A modern hotel offering good value rooms in a quiet neighborhood.
+An on-site spa, featuring a Finnish sauna and Turkish bath is available to guests.
 The closest underground station, Brudermühlstraße, gets you to Marienplatz in just 10 minutes.

-- Holiday Inn Munich Westpark: A funky design hotel with cool international touches that give it a unique flavour.
+• Holiday Inn Munich Westpark: A funky design hotel with cool international touches that give it a unique flavor.
 The outdoor terrace offers serenity from the city outside.
-A fitness centre and sauna help guests sweat out all the sweet malty and hoppy indulgences Munich offers.
-The hotel is located close to the Harras U-Bahn station with quick connections to Altstadt.
-Get the best price guaranteed and collect IHG Rewards on your stay by booking directly at IHG.com.
+A fitness center and sauna help guests sweat out all the sweet, malty, and hoppy indulgences Munich offers.
+The hotel is located close to the Harras U-Bahn station, with quick connections to Altstadt.
+Get the lowest price guaranteed and collect IHG Rewards on your stay by booking directly at IHG.com.

 The best hotels in Munich